 High School Mooting

-- Practice in structuring a legal argument
+- Analysing a legal case

-- Practice in analysing a legal case
+- Structuring a legal argument

 - Preparing a written submission